niharjoshi/TimestampAnalyzer/README.md

 Next, we create an EC2 instance and attach this role to it.

 After our EC2 instance has booted up, we SSH into it and clone the LogFileGeneratorDeployment repository onto it: https://github.com/niharjoshi/LogFileGeneratorDeployment.git.
-This repo is just a modification of LogFileGenerator with the addition of a function that writes the log to S3 as they are being produced.
+This repo is just a modification of LogFileGenerator with the addition of a function that writes the logs to S3 as they are being produced.

 Next, we navigate to the repo and run the generator using *sbt run*.
 If we check our S3 bucket, logs will be written to it.